Is There a Dimmer Outlook Ahead for Bath & Body Works Inc. (BBWI)?

-Bath & Body Works Inc. (NYSE:BBWI) went down by -2.16% from its latest closing price compared to the recent 1-year high of $82.00.
-The company’s stock price has collected -9.12% of loss in the last five trading sessions.
-The Wall Street Journal reported 12 hours ago that Palo Alto Networks, Overstock, Clover Health, Lowe’s: What to Watch in the Stock Market Today
+Bath & Body Works Inc. (NYSE:BBWI) went down by -4.55% from its latest closing price compared to the recent 1-year high of $82.00.
+The company’s stock price has collected -0.95% of loss in the last five trading sessions.
+The Wall Street Journal reported on 02/24/22 that Occidental Petroleum, Coinbase, fuboTV, Apple: What to Watch in the Stock Market Today

 Is It Worth Investing in Bath & Body Works Inc. (NYSE :BBWI) Right Now?